eclipse-archived/ceylon-lang.org/blog/2014-07-14-wildcards.md

 A much saner alternative to use-site variance is _declaration-site variance_, where we specify the variance of a generic type when we declare it.
+This is the system we us in Ceylon.
 Under this system, we need to split `List` into three interfaces:

 <!-- try: -->
     interface List<out T> {